-Scale is an important aspect to consider when planning a porch or deck.
+The scale is an important aspect to consider when planning a porch or deck.
 You’ll want it to look like it was always a part of the home and to help add dimension, a quality that is sorely lacking on most manufactured homes.

 Most professionals advise that you never go under 6 foot on either width or length for a deck or porch.

 You’ll want enough space to sit and visit with friends and family comfortably.
-If you plan on grilling or having a table you’ll probably need at least an 8 foot width.
+If you plan on grilling or having a table you’ll probably need at least an 8-foot width.
 You’ll also need to consider railing placement since railing is rarely positioned at the very edge with traditional porch designs.
 Typically there will be at least a 1″ overhang and if you are using 6″ columns they will need to be positioned over the framing – this automatically reduces your width by 7 inches minimum thus your 6′ wide porch will only have 5′ 5″ of usable space.

 Length will be based on your home’s length and personal preference more than anything.
-Take into consideration shelter from the rain while walking to your garage or driveway and it you want the porch to wrap around to the side of your home.
+Take into consideration shelter from the rain while walking to your garage or driveway and if you want the porch to wrap around to the side of your home.